biolab/orange3/doc/data-mining-library/source/tutorial/regression.rst

 .. index::
    single: regression; tree

 Let us start with regression trees.
-Below is an example script that builds the tree from data on housing prices and prints out the tree in textual form:
+Below is an example script that builds a tree from data on housing prices and prints out the tree in textual form:

 .. literalinclude:: code/regression-tree.py
    :lines: 3-